millaferbere/HPQC/introduction_mpi/README.md

 mpirun -np 1 bin/hello_mpi
 mpirun -np 2 bin/hello_mpi

-note: could onlu handle 2 maximum
+note: could only handle 2 maximum, this is true for all future tests

 ---